Skip to main content

 metric distribution between service site and different C-PSes.
 The

-hierarchical method can be set according to geographical scope
+hierarchical method can be set according to geographical distance or

 1.1.
 Terminology